hermann-p/pressspan/README.md

 **-t or --trunc (min-depth)** When building multistrand subgraphs, do not include elements which are linked with a depth lower than (min-depth), truncate the graph there instead.
 Defaults to 1.

-**-p or --position (chr:p5-pos)** Find all possible links to a given fragment.
-NOT IMPLEMENTED YET.

 # Output

+## Subgraphs

 For each subgraphs matching your criteria, a *.dot* graph description file is created in its corresponding subfolder.
 To visualise the results you can use tools like [GraphViz](http://www.graphviz.org).

+## Frequency statistics

 The frequency of events found is reported to the tab-seperated files *(out)/multistrand.csv* and *(out)/circulars.csv*.
-Within these files, the first line contains the chromosome names, the second line contains the size of each bin on the chromosome in bases, and all following lines contain the number of times an event was detected in the respective segment (that is, between (line-number - 2) * bin-size and (line-nmuber - 1) * bin-size.
+Within these files, the first line contains the chromosome names, the second line contains the size of each bin on the chromosome in bases, and all following lines contain the number of times an event was detected in the respective segment (that is, between (line-number - 2) * bin-size and (line-nmuber - 1) * bin-size).

+## Summary

 In addition, a report file *(out)/pressspan.log* is written.
 It is a tab-separated file with three columns: